 Stefan Molyneux picked a bad time to endorse the nation state in any form, ethnic or otherwise.
 The nation state, an ultimately democratic construct, is on its way out.
 You don't get 'working democracy' just because you have a population with a high IQ.
 The nation state and democracy always, over time, select for their own implosion.
 Settling for the conservative position of a 'smaller government' is not going to ensure the survival of western culture.
 While it is likely that things very well could fracture quite drastically in the west in the future, even along ethnic lines, it seems quite paradoxical to assume that true democracy will be restored on a smaller scale in the form of a more hegemonic state apparatus.
 Rather, I see this fracturing as a result of democracy; not a temporary interruption to what would be an otherwise smooth process.

-Stefan Molyneux may not be wrong in his sentiments, but what he is proposing are merely bandaids to a much bigger, more nefarious wound.
+What Stefan Molyneux is proposing are merely band aids to a much bigger, more nefarious wound.